AmeyKamat/MEERA/README.md

 3. Run `chmod +x meera.sh`
 4. Run `./meera.sh pre-install` to prepare for environment.
 5. Run `./meera.sh install` to install all dependancies.
-6. Run `./meera.sh train 200` to train ML models or Run `./meera.sh install-model` if you have stored compressed models in `download` folder.
+6. Run `./meera.sh train 200` to train ML models or Run `./meera.sh download-model && ./meera.sh install-model` if you have stored compressed models in `download` folder.
 7. Add your API keys to `.env` file
 8. Run `./meera.sh deploy all` to deploy the application along with telegram client.